secynic/ipwhois/CLI.rst

 Legacy Whois settings:
   --get_referral        If --whois, retrieve referral whois information, if
                         available.
-  --extra_blacklist "EXTRA_BLACKLIST"
+  --extra_blacklist EXTRA_BLACKLIST
                         If --whois, A list of blacklisted whois servers in addition to the global BLACKLIST.
   --ignore_referral_errors
                         If --whois, ignore and continue when an exception is encountered on referral whois lookups.
-  --field_list "FIELD_LIST"
+  --field_list FIELD_LIST
                         If --whois, a list of fields to parse: ['name', 'handle', 'description', 'country', 'state', 'city',
                         'address', 'postal_code', 'emails', 'created',
                         'updated']

 Input (Required):
-  --addr "IP"           An IPv4 or IPv6 address as a string.
+  --addr IP             An IPv4 or IPv6 address as a string.

 Usage Examples
 ==============